Oreire/kube-argo-cd/README.md

 # Automated Deployment of a Containerized Web Application Using ArgoCD & GitHub Actions

-Th above project implemented a GitOps-driven deployment pipeline for a containerized web application, utilizing ArgoCD and GitHub Actions on a self-hosted Windows runner.
+The above project implemented a GitOps-driven deployment pipeline for a containerized web application, utilizing ArgoCD and GitHub Actions on a self-hosted Windows runner.
 The environment, powered by Docker Desktop and Kubernetes, manages a three-node cluster for efficient orchestration.

 By leveraging GitOps principles, ArgoCD ensures continuous state reconciliation, minimizing manual intervention and configuration drift while maintaining security, automation, and scalability.
 Rigorous testing validated its relevance for production environments, focusing on taints and tolerations to assess workload placement and scheduling behavior.
 Scaling deployments with tolerations enabled effective testing of Kubernetes scheduler behavior and GitOps-driven deployment integrity, reinforcing high availability and fault tolerance.

 This structured approach optimizes cluster efficiency, reliability, and automation, making it highly adaptable for real-world applications.
 The project highlights the interdependency between ArgoCD, GitHub Actions, and Git repositories, demonstrating their collective role in deploying secure and scalable infrastructure.